Carbon Explorer: A Holistic Approach for Designing Carbon Aware Datacenters: Introduction

-Technology companies mitigate computing's environmental footprint by investing in renewable energy generation to offset consumption by hyperscale datacenters~\cite{facebook_sustainability,google_sustainability,microsoft_sustainability}.
-Amazon, Meta, and Google have collectively invested in over 22 GW of renewable energy generation to meet their \textit{Net Zero} commitments for datacenters and other operational activities.
-These investments in renewable energy for computing align with the broader trends in Figure~\ref{motivation}.
-Renewable energy generation is projected to increase from 20\% (in 2020) to 42\% of the total by 2050 as the United States seeks to achieve its \textit{Net Zero} goals~\cite{white_house_cop26}.
-Moreover, solar and wind comprise 47\% and 34\% of this renewable energy~\cite{eia_outlook}.
+\textbf{Net Zero versus 24~/~7.} At present, technology companies invest in renewable energy generation to offset datacenter energy consumption~\cite{facebook_sustainability, google_sustainability, microsoft_sustainability}.
+Amazon, Meta, and Google have collectively invested in 22 GW of renewable energy generation to meet {Net Zero} commitments.
+These investments align with broader efforts.
+In the United States, renewable energy generation is projected to increase from 20\% in 2020 to 42\% by 2050 as the nation pursues {Net Zero}~\cite{white_house_cop26}.
+Solar and wind comprise 47\% and 34\% of this renewable energy~\cite{eia_outlook}.

-Despite these promising trends, computing with renewable energy twenty-four hours a day, seven days a week --- 24/7 operational carbon-free computing --- is challenging because renewable energy generation is highly intermittent.
-Figure~\ref{motivation_fluctuations} highlights the fluctuations in renewable energy generation in the California grid which has 33\% share of renewables.
-The broad deployment of solar and wind farms will lead to increasingly severe hourly and seasonal fluctuations in energy generation.
-At times, the grid's supply of renewable energy may exceed demand, forcing inefficient curtailments that deactivate renewable energy generation in order to match supply with demand and reduce congestion on the power transmission network \cite{ciso_oversupply, chien20ees, chien18aims, lin20}.
-At other times, solar and wind energy is scarce and datacenters risk consuming carbon-intensive energy from gas or coal from the grid despite their investments in renewable generation.
+Yet 24/7 carbon-free computing remains challenging because renewable energy supply fluctuates.
+The broad deployment of solar and wind farms will lead to increasingly severe hourly and seasonal supply fluctuations.
+Figure~\ref{motivation_fluctuations} highlights fluctuations when renewable generation comprises 33\% of the total.
+At times, the grid's supply of renewable energy may exceed demand, forcing inefficient curtailments that deactivate renewable energy generation in order to match supply with demand \cite{ciso_oversupply, chien20ees, chien18aims, lin20}.
+At other times, solar and wind energy is scarce.

-Under these conditions, datacenters can claim Net Zero operations on an annual basis, matching total renewable energy credits generated by its wind and solar investments against the energy consumed by its computation, yet continue to generate carbon emissions on an hourly basis due to fluctuations in wind and solar supply.
-Thus, more must be done to eliminate carbon emissions for datacenter computing in every hour of every day.
+Under these conditions, datacenters consume carbon-intensive energy despite achieving Net Zero.
+Investments in wind and solar farms issue a renewable energy credit for every MWh generated.
+Annually, datacenters claim Net Zero by matching credits against energy consumed by their computation.
+Hourly, however, datacenters continue to emit carbon by consuming carbon-intensive energy (from gas or coal) when carbon-free supply (from wind or solar) is insufficient.
+Thus, more must be done to eliminate computing's hourly carbon emissions.